Nutellove/Cynergiae/src/Nutellove/JavascriptClassBundle/README.markdown

     * Template loading all files for one Entity, prelude to EM. (=>asset)
   * Routing (done)
   * Commands (done)
+  * Moving JS Generated Entities to Resource/public (0%)
-  * Asset deployment to `web/` : app/console_dev assets:install web (done)
+  * Asset deployment to `web/` : `app/console_dev assets:install web`
+ * Release
+  * Writing a command that does all the Entities within a Bundle
+  * Add options in config
+* Cleaning up my student code :p
   * Create a JavascriptClassTestBundle
-* Cleaning up my student code :p
   * Validate [the guidelines](http://docs.symfony-reloaded.org/guides/bundles/best_practices.html) except for spaces
   * Move Ant & Anthill Entities to Tests
   * Writing up Tests (I swear I'll take time to write some, and then some more)
   * Extensive Testing
   * Mootools ≥ 1.3 in dependencies (Quote : A bundle should not embed third-party libraries written in JavaScript)
- * Release
-  * Writing a command that does all the Entities within a Bundle
-  * Add options in config
 * Next
   * Abstract Class for Generators (code refactorization)
   * Minifying => Assetic :)